Port Deposit Bridge: History

-On 1 January 1823, friction from an iron shod sleigh caused a fire which burned large portions of the bridge.
-It was rebuilt and back in operation by 1828 or 1830.
-The bridge operated until 1854 when a herd of cattle caused two spans to collapse.
+On 1 January 1823, friction from an iron-shod sleigh caused a fire that burned large portions of the bridge.
+It was rebuilt by Louis Wernwag in 1824.

+The bridge operated until 1854, when a herd of cattle caused two spans to collapse.
 It remained closed and a large section of the eastern span was destroyed by the spring flood of 1857.
 It was superseded by the Conowingo Bridge, which reopened in 1859, further upstream.

 The ruins of the abutments are still clearly visible from the western shore or from above.
-The Jersey Toll House, located at the southwestern end of the bridge still exists as part of Susquehanna State Park.
+The Jersey Toll House, located at the southwestern end of the bridge, still exists as part of Susquehanna State Park.